 Earning your MBA at Johnson & Wales University

 Johnson & Wales University offers both one-year and two-year MBA degree programs.
-Both options may be completed either online or on-campus in Providence, RI.
+Both options may be completed either online or in person.

 Earning an online degree offers a number of benefits, especially for busy MBA students.
 You can do your coursework and listen to your lectures on your time, on your schedule.

-Johnson & Wales University prepares students with the skills and experience employers are looking for, and that is why 95.4% of students have a successful career outcome within six months of graduating.
+Johnson & Wales University prepares students with the skills and experience employers are looking for, and that is why 95.4% of students schoolwide have a successful career outcome within six months of graduating.
 Our Career Outcomes rate is historically higher than the national average.
-Visit the JWU Student Consumer Information page for an explanation of the career outcomes rate and other information.
 In addition, the university provides placement services to help match students with meaningful careers that match a student’s career goals and career trajectory.